While telling the story of the Parker expedition to Mount Temple 1909-1911, Silberman (1982: 180) writes:

 "The precise contents of this ancient depository remained Juvelius's closely guarded secret.
 By all account, however, it was of spectacular value, far beyond that of any archeological discovery made in Palestine -- and probably anywhere else.
 By some later reports, based largely on hearsay, Juvelius's treasure was "the gold-encrusted Ark of the Covenant, brought by the Children of Israel out of Egypt."
 In other versions, it was 'the treasures of the Jewish kings, and ancient tables which will set to rest all doubts concerning the resurrection of Christ.' "

 Juvelius's documents are indeed spectacular.
 However, they are written in Swedish and occasionally in Old Hebrew letters with Juvelius's own handwriting, on regular sheets of paper.
 The original drawings were lost and those in front of us are from 1918-20.
 We move aside the cups of coffee and Tom Hilli spreads on the table the paper describing the burial site of King Solomon.
 Drawn with colors, which have not faded during all those year, Juvelius, with the professional hand of a surveyor, gives the exact measurements of the tunnel which leads to the catacomb, the catacomb itself with the location of Solomon's sarcophagi and in addition the exact location of two sources of radioactive rays intended to kill anybody who venture to disturb the dead king.
 Around the drawing there are references to Biblical verses upon which Juvelius based his calculations.
 Hilli, who looked at the paper the evening before to see what they were all about, tells me that the references are a mess.
 Juvelius wrote, erased rewrote and changed them constantly.
-Some references point to other references which point to other references, etc.
+Some references point to other references which point to other references, etc. Tom Hilli told me that he remembered that as a child one day Swedish scholars took photos of the documents and that the papers were spread all over the floor.
+He also told me that he would study the topic and publish a book about it.
+Later I found two of those photos, in black and white, in Henry Kjellson's book (1961)

 The documents are stored in envelopes and on each of them there is the name of the Biblical figure whose grave Juvelius drew precisely.
 Included are the names of the prophets, possibly all of them.
 Hilli opens another envelope and spreads it contents; here in front of us is the drawing of - Moses's catacomb.
 Juvelius seriously was planning to go back and continue the excavations.